What is project rapport?

 What’s happening in 2020

-Over the first year, acta are delivering a series of new integrated theatre workshops with people from different nationalities and backgrounds.
+Over the first year, acta has delivered a series of new integrated theatre workshops with people from different nationalities and backgrounds.
 These workshops are continuing online throughout lockdown, enabling an international group of participants to engage and take part.
-Online workshops has also given us the opportunity to have guest facilitators from our partner groups who will be leading workshops with our weekly group.
+Online workshops also provide opportunities to have guest facilitators from our partner groups to lead workshops with our weekly group.

-Skills Exchange: Throughout the year, four week-long partner exchanges will enable partners to share practice and develop ideas for a collaborative project in the second year, Babel (Summer 2021).
+Skills Exchange: Throughout the first year, four partner exchanges have enabled partners to share practice and develop ideas for a collaborative project in the second year, Babel (Summer 2021).
 Read Projects Director, Rosalie’s blog on her recent trip to Barcelona with Neil, as they spent a week hosted by Tantarantana!
-Exchanges in Stockholm and Poland are being rescheduled for Autumn 2020, post Covid 19 travel restrictions.
+Exchanges in Stockholm and Poland were rescheduled to take place online in Autumn 2020 – Rosalie says:

 Looking forward to 2021